acoppes/acoppes/site/_drafts/test-draft.markdown

 My tips to decide where to put the data and logic:

-* If it is a super transversal feature, like walking, might be in a system
+* If it is a super transversal feature, like walking, might be in a system.
 * If it is super specific feature like one entity doing something in specific level, then logic could be in a script and the data in a blackboard.
 * If you don't know it is normally easier to start as script and scale it to a system, move data first to a component and then move the (or parts of the) logic to one or more systems
 * some times for a game a feature is broader than for other games, but if you make it a clean component+system then it is always better.